 he splashed into frog ponds and chopped water hoses.

-his pushrods were pooped and his flue wouldn’t puff.
+his pistons were pooped and his flue wouldn’t puff.

-and Roly’s nose froze as he started to shake.
+his soggy nose froze and he started to shake.

-and snowballed popped out from the top of his flue.
+and snowballs popped out from the top of his flue.

 how Roly would rumble was anyone’s guess.